Elaine V. Morency

-Elaine holds a Master of International Business Administration from Nova Southeastern University and a Bachelor of Business Administration from DeVry University.
-She is certified as an ISO 22301 Lead Auditor and BCMS Implementation Specialist and is fluent in English and Spanish.
-Committed to professional growth and global impact, Elaine also actively engages in volunteer initiatives, mentoring, and programs that strengthen leadership and community development worldwide.
+Elaine holds a Master of International Business Administration from Nova Southeastern University.
+She is certified as an ISO 22301 Lead Auditor and BCMS Implementation Specialist, and she is fully bilingual in English and Spanish.

 • ISO 22301:2019 BCMS Lead Auditor